rpthms/nft-geo-filter/README.md

 # nft-geo-filter
 Allow/deny traffic in nftables using country specific IP blocks

+# TL;DR
+Run `nft-geo-filter --table-family netdev --interface <interface_to_internet>
+XX` to block the packets from the country whose ISO-3166-1 alpha-2 country code is XX.
+Replace `<interface_to_internet>` with the interface name in your system that's connected to the internet (Eg:- eth0).

 # Description
 This script will download IPv4 or/and IPv6 blocks for the specified countries from ipdeny.com and add them to sets in the specified table.
 You have to